Even if you’re not an expert SEO, you know how important backlinks are.

 That’s why you need to study links.

-For this step, use a link audit tool like Screaming Frog to find the outbound links on any page you find.
+For this step, use a link audit tool like Ubersuggest to find the outbound links on any website or webpage you find.

-Overall, you should spend about 5 minutes during your 20 minute period.
+Overall, you should spend about 5 minutes during your 20 minute period on this task.

 Check for broken links (3 minutes)